BookHorseSoftware/SteamGroupRewardsFramework/README.md

 > A super-simple framework for granting users rewards for joining your Steam group.

-SteamGroupRewards is a dead-simple, FOSS framework for granting users on your Garry's Mod server rewards for joining your Steam group.
+SteamGroupRewardsFramework is a dead-simple, FOSS framework for granting users on your Garry's Mod server rewards for joining your Steam group.
 It allows for recurring or one-time rewards, and is as simple as writing callback functions.
 It couldn't get easier and more powerful.

 ## Table of Contents